ltsp/ltsp/docs/ltsp-initrd.8.md

 ## DESCRIPTION
 Create a secondary initrd in /srv/tftp/ltsp/ltsp.img, that contains the LTSP client code from /usr/share/ltsp/{client,common} and everything under /etc/ltsp, including the ltsp.conf settings file.
+Additionally it contains the server users and groups lists (passwd/group) and public SSH keys.
 LTSP clients receive this initrd in addition to their usual one.

-This means that whenever you edit **ltsp.conf(5)**, you need to run `ltsp initrd` to update **ltsp.img**, and reboot the clients.
+This means that whenever you add new uses or edit **ltsp.conf(5)**, you need to run `ltsp initrd` to update **ltsp.img**, and reboot the clients.

 It also means that you can very easily put template xorg.conf or sshfs or other files in /etc/ltsp, and have them on the clients in seconds,